 Reconnecting players depends on your game.
 For example, if we use a Player Object, a new

 Default Player Prefab automatically spawns when any player connects to the game (including when they reconnect).
 You can then use the player's previously saved session data to update that object so that its state returns to what it was before disconnecting.
 In those cases, we would need to keep all the important data that we want to restore and map it to the player using our identification system.
-This data could be saved when a player disconnects, or updated periodically.
+This data can be saved when a player disconnects, or updated periodically.
 We can then use the

 OnNetworkSpawn event on the Player Object's